Beyond UMSCHLAGPLATZ in Warsaw

 At the date of putting into service, the new freight depot happened to become the largest of such kind in Poland with the carrying capacity of 170 000 tonnes of goods transhipped annually.
 In a span of the pre-WW2 years, the freight terminal was increasingly used as ‘Plac Przeładunkowy’ or ‘transshipment site’ in English or later ‘Umschlagplatz’ in German, the sadly known euphemism for mass deportations from the Warsaw ghetto to come.
 Looking further forward, the less part of the former transport depot would be used by the Germans to maintain the mass deportations in 1942.
 The greater part of the freight terminal continued to receive and store the goods.
 In 1944 at the height of the ‘Warsaw Uprising’ the fighters of the ‘Home Army’ stormed into the station and took some supplies, still stored within the spacious warehouses.
 The railroad tracks were demolished within the after-war years and the warehouses of the former freight depot (the eastern part of the former ‘Plac Broni’ had been preserved until the 1970s, when the area was cleared to give space to a new residential district, present up today.
 Some remains of the former transport facilities (the eastern part, beyond the territory of the ‘transshipment area’) survived until the 2000-s prior to the final demolition.

 One more and never fulfilled the construction plan for the remaining area of the former ‘Plac Broni’ included the built-up of a new bus terminal with the first day of work scheduled for September 1, 1939.
 History had other plans and the bus depot, drafted on paper with the spacious waiting room, a lunchroom, multi-window ticket-office, and even a washroom, was never to be fulfilled.
 The project implicated a budget of no less than 150 000 PLN at that time.
 A new transport terminal was assigned to have a passenger platform of 120 meters long with the capacity to manage up to 12 buses at once, thus being the largest transport depot of such kind in Warsaw.
-The outbreak of the Second World War, the German air bombardments of the city, and later the occupation, in fact, draw the line with the ambitious plans of the further transformation of the area of the former ‘Plac Broni’.
+The outbreak of the Second World War, the German air bombardments, and the seizure of Warsaw, and later the occupation, in fact, draw the line with the ambitious plans of the further transformation of the area of the former ‘Plac Broni’.
 The place for a never-built transport terminal was to be turned into the site of mass exodus during the Holocaust.

 Though the freight terminal to the north of the Stawki street would become a site of the forced exodus and the tragedy of the Warsaw ghetto, the maternal ‘Warsaw Gdanska’ station was left by Germans to maintain its operation with intended purposes of the transport terminal.
 Distanced 800 meters to the northeast from the ‘Umschlagplatz’ memorial, the station, historically regarded as the ‘Vistula station’, was opened as far as in 1877 as a transport point of a new ‘Droga Żelazna Nadwiślańska’ (Vistula River Road).
 It took almost two decades prior to the 1930s and since the station had been burned during the First World War to maintain repair works.
 In the years of the occupation, the Germans renamed the station into ‘Warsaw Danziger Bahnhof’ with the preserved functions of one of the intermediary stations of the railroad system.
 The pre-war terminal was later demolished and the year 1958 witnessed the opening of a new transport station with the generally known ‘Warsaw Gdanska’ notion.